DataDog/heroku-buildpack-datadog/README.md

 Earlier versions of this project were forked from the [miketheman heroku-buildpack-datadog project][27].
 It was largely rewritten for Datadog's Agent version 6.
 Changes and more information can be found in the [changelog][28].

-## FAQs / Troubleshooting
+## Troubleshooting

 ### Datadog is reporting a higher number of agents than dynos

 Make sure you have `DD_DYNO_HOST` set to `true` and that `HEROKU_APP_NAME` has a value set for every Heroku application.
 See the [Hostname section](#hostname) for details.

-### After upgrading the buildpack or the agent, the agent is reporting errors when starting up
+### After upgrading the buildpack or the Agent, the Agent is reporting errors when starting up

-After an upgrade of the buildpack or agent, you must recompile your application's slug.
+After an upgrade of the buildpack or Agent, you must recompile your application's slug.
 Check [the upgrading and slug recompilation section](#upgrading-and-slug-recompilation) for details.

 [1]: https://devcenter.heroku.com/articles/buildpacks
 [2]: https://docs.datadoghq.com/libraries